SalahNouari/Bash.Box/content/plugins/post-state-tags/readme.txt

 = Where are the settings? =

 You can click the Settings link on the plugin install screen, or find it under SETTINGS: Post State Tags.

+= Why are there no default settings to make it look like the screenshots? =

+On some installations, the plugin setup doesn't work correctly (haven't figured that out), so the settings appears blank.
+Just click on the [RESET SETTINGS] button at the bottom to reset the settings, make change after and then SAVE.

 = Can I change colors? =